7 reasons why air travel is safer than you think

 This avoids air moving lengthways up or down the cabin spreading infections.

-4. Restricted movement on board
+4. Restricted movement onboard

-Passengers are encouraged not to leave their seats while on board an aircraft.
+Passengers are encouraged not to leave their seats while onboard an aircraft.
 Some airlines don’t allow the toilets to be used.

 5. Face protection and PPE

 Passengers and crew are required to wear face protection and cabin crew will have PPE (personal protective equipment).
-Guidance from the CDC (U.S. Centers for Disease Control and Prevention) shows cabin crew how to prevent the spread of disease on commercial aircraft.
+Guidance from the CDC (U.S. Center for Disease Control and Prevention) shows cabin crew how to prevent the spread of disease on commercial aircraft.

 6. Rigorous cleaning of aircraft

 Airlines are taking measures to rigorously clean aircraft after every flight.
-Easyjet started flying in June, clean their aircraft every day with disinfectant that provides 24 hour surface protection.
+Easyjet started flying in June, clean their aircraft every day with disinfectant that provides 24-hour surface protection.

 7. Screening passengers

 Hong Kong airport has introduced cleaning robots that take the temperature of passengers in a booth, which then sprays them with a sanitising product.